Troubleshooting Endpoint analytics

 If your organization uses proxy server authentication for internet access, make sure that it doesn't block the data because of authentication.
 If your proxy doesn't allow devices to send this data, they won't show in Desktop Analytics.

 Configure your proxy servers to not require proxy authentication for traffic to the data sharing endpoints.
 This option is the most comprehensive solution.
-It works for all versions of Windows 10.
+It works for all versions of Windows 10 or later.

 User proxy authentication